cs3110/textbook/_sources/chapters/interp/inference.md

 The inferred type of the function is `'t1 -> 't`, with constraints `'t1 = bool` and `'t = int`.
 Simplifying that, the function's type is `bool -> int`.

+**Function application.**

+{{ video_embed | replace("%%VID%%", "2HRcvmQBWIM")}}

-**Function application.** The type of the entire application must be inferred, because we don't yet know anything about the types of either subexpression:
+The type of the entire application must be inferred, because we don't yet know anything about the types of either subexpression:

 ```text
 env |- e1 e2 : 't -| C1, C2, t1 = t2 -> 't